 Cream the sugar and the fats (butter and lard).
 Add the beaten eggs.
 Add the dry ingredients, stirring all the time.
 Cook for one hour in a moderate oven.
 (I suggest 180C/160C Fan/Mark 4/350F)

-· Wash and dry the glace cherries so they don’t fall to the bottom of the cake.
+Wash and dry the cherries so they don’t fall to the bottom.

-· I use vanilla extract instead of essence as it gives a stronger flavour.
+Use vanilla extract instead of essence for a stronger flavour.